-PASO ROBLES, MORRO BAY & RAGGED POINT
+PASO ROBLES, MORRO BAY & RAGGED POINT, CALIFORNIA

 Spring has been a long time coming.
 The icy fingers of winter have held America in its grip for longer than usual this year.
 Even the deserts of New Mexico, Arizona and Southern California, places that are normally a warm refuge for travelers, did not escape unusually cold days and even colder nights.